SidewaysUpJoe/DaVinci-Resolve---Render-Alert/README.md

 ## Configuration
 There are acouple things which you will have to edit.

+### 'lib_' path
 Depending on the Operating System you are using you will have to pick the 'lib_' path:

-All paths supplied are standard paths from Davinci's scripting readme file.
+All paths supplied in the script are standard paths from Davinci's scripting readme file.

 Path varibules are:
 * lib_mac